-After passing the EGC, the humid recirculating exhaust gas can condense on the pipe wall and, consequently, can carry water droplets (see section 4.2.2 The EGC circulation water system, \$\bigsep\$ 4-7).
-For the iCER system installations with a single turbocharger and an exhaust gas return pipe routed to the turbocharger connection from above, a WMC is installed on the engine with an integrated drain to ensure removal of any water.
+After passing the EGC, the humid recirculating exhaust gas can condense on the pipe wall and, consequently, can carry water droplets (see section 4.2.2 The EGC circulation water system, \$\begin{align}\text{ 4-7}\).
+For the iCER system installations (off-engine option) with an exhaust gas return pipe routed to the turbocharger connection from above, a WMC is installed on the engine with an integrated drain to ensure removal of any water.
 For all installations with the exhaust gas return pipe routed to the turbocharger connection from below, there is no WMC installed.
 This configuration is applicable for all compact arrangement installations and for installations with two turbochargers.
 This prevents condensate water from being carried over to the turbochargers.
 Condensate water drains must be arranged at the lowest point of the horizontal return manifold pipe.
 Different vessel trim conditions must be considered.
+For the iCER on-engine installations, the same principle follows as for all compact design installations, however, the drain arrangement is already integrated into the engine.